Grill chicken (1 piece)

 How to consume Grill chicken without glucose spikes

-Include non-starchy vegetables like broccoli, spinach, or bell peppers with your grilled chicken to slow down digestion and absorption of sugars.
+Include vegetables like broccoli, spinach, or kale in your meal to slow down glucose absorption.

 Stay Hydrated